Florida DUI Defense Laws for Commercial Drivers

 Refusing to take a drug or alcohol test will also get your license suspended for a year.
 A conviction for a Florida commercial DUI when transporting hazardous materials comes with a three-year CDL suspension.
 Higher BAC levels, greater degrees of intoxication, and other aggravating circumstances carry potential jail or even prison terms.
 And these are just the potential criminal penalties.

-Florida Highway Safety and Motor Vehicles imposes its own severe administrative penalties.
+Florida Highway Safety and Motor Vehicles impose its own severe administrative penalties.
 With a Florida commercial DUI, you can’t get a hardship license.
 There are fines, fees, and mandatory driver education courses.

 While the outlook can be grim for a CDL holder after a DUI arrest, there can be hope with an aggressive attorney who knows how to take full advantage of laws meant to protect the rights of the accused.
 Along with the harsh penalties the law dishes out, there are also rules and procedures designed to make sure a defendant has the opportunity to fight the charges.